FAForever/nomads/README.md

 if you encounter an error like this:
-WARNING: attempt to retrieve annotation from unknown technique NomadUnit
+WARNING: attempt to retrieve annotation from unknown technique NomadsUnit
-WARNING: c:\work\rts\main\code\src\libs\gpggal\EffectD3D9.cpp(89) invalid effect technique requested: NomadUnit
+WARNING: c:\work\rts\main\code\src\libs\gpggal\EffectD3D9.cpp(89) invalid effect technique requested: NomadsUnit

 run the shader_cleaner.bat to fix it